a-polyudov/klin/README.md

     ```
     ./gradlew clean klin
     ```
-2. Go to `./klin` and add settings to `settings.json` file.
+2. Navigate to `./klin` and add the settings to the `settings.json` file.

-   For each JIRA project fill these settings
+   Fill in these settings for each JIRA project:

    | Name                | Type   | Required | Default value | Description                                                                                                                                                                                                                                                      | Validation                                                |
    |---------------------|--------|----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------|